ecarnold24/Antibiotics/OpenPrescribingToolkit_commands_Documentation.md

      Any GP practices identified as having prescription outliers can be plotted using the *Plot_trends_pick_surgeries(data, name)* function to view one GP surgery with outliers or the *Plot_trends_two_surgeries_by_IDs(data, name1, name2)* function to compare two GP surgeries.<br>

+###Notes
+     List of GP practises with outliers = file name plot individual practices to see if trends correspond with e.g. a new doctor joining the practise...